Nathan-Reinhardt/GVF-Lures/README.md

 <br/><br/>
 <br/><br/>

+## Shop Page
+Shope page displays assortment of lures to choose from and each lure has a page to where you can choose what type of color or specific design for the lure.
+( screenshot will uploaded at a later date )

 ![readme9](https://github.com/Nathan-Reinhardt/GVF-Lures/assets/19512110/a7d24074-8005-41db-aa11-4be64e6ea720)
 ## Info Navigation Panel
 This is a custom React Component I created that is used on every page at the very top of the page.
 The component uses sub custom components created to help reduce lines of code.
 This main component includes: top navbar links, header detail for the logo picture with a main title of the website, and finally some middle navigation tabs used to go from page to page.
 Some of the components do check for when the user is logged in or not to display certain information.
 For example, changing Log In and Sign Up to Log Out based on when the user is logged in or not.
 The update to this setup would be changing the logo and main title to have better image quality and to change the main title to be an image logo instead of text.
 Also will always be updated when new